d1joseph/palaestra/README.md

 ## Using oapi-codegen with Go Fiber

-This project demonstrates how to use the [oapi-codegen](https://github.com/oapi-codegen/oapi-codegen) tool with Go Fiber for API development.
+The development workflow of this project uses the [oapi-codegen](https://github.com/oapi-codegen/oapi-codegen) tool with Go Fiber for API development.
 Unlike the standard approach that generates a complete server implementation, this project uses oapi-codegen only for model generation while manually implementing the Fiber handlers.

 ### The approach consists of: